navikt/aksel/@navikt/core/css/darkside/README.md

 1. Write new CSS for component.
 Use same prefix `.navds` as before.
 2. Run storybook and change from "Default (old)" to "Darkside (new)" in toolbar.
 You are now developing new CSS 🎉

+## Syntax

+- Test using outline + outline-offset for focus-markings.

 ## Checklist

 - Add new CSS-files under `core/css/darkside`.